 I am the Vandana Shiva Assistant Professor of Gender, Sexuality and Intersectionality Studies at Connecticut College.
 My research and teaching interests include social movements, gender and women’s history, women and work, ethnic studies, queer and sexuality studies, community-based learning, and digital humanities and metaliteracy education.

-My first book, Pushing Back: Women of Color-Led Grassroots Activism in New York City, is forthcoming from University of Georgia Press.
+My first book, Pushing Back: Women of Color-Led Grassroots Activism in New York City, is now available from University of Georgia Press.
 It draws upon my research with two organizations to consider how and why identity-based organizing matters today.

 B.A., University of Illinois at Chicago